 Single-wrapped bread retains quality in the freezer for up to a month.
 For a longer storage period, like a couple of months, you need to double wrap it.

 Bread easily keeps for 3 months in the freezer, possibly much more if it’s a quality loaf that you wrapped well.
+The same is true for similar baked goods, such as hamburger buns (here’s how to freeze hamburger buns).

 How To Thaw and Reheat Bread